-Kenyon College does consider ACT or SAT scores as part of the admissions process.
+Kenyon College considers standardized tests scores during the admissions process.

 Kenyon College does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.